-Now think about which of these ideas makes the most sense for your business, roll up your sleeves and start doing whatever you need to do get it done.
+Now think about which of these ideas makes the most sense for your business, roll up your sleeves, and start doing whatever you need to do to get it done.

 Did you find one idea in particular that stands out for your business?

 Comment right now and let me know which one you plan to execute.